pd-projects/hugo-puredata.info/content/objects/loop~.md

 bref: "phasor~ with S/H on its frequency input"
 draft: false
 categories: ["object"]
-pd-category: "'EXTRA' (patches and externs in pd/extra)"
+pdcategory: "'EXTRA' (patches and externs in pd/extra)"
 ---

 ### [loop~]